mitre/menelaus/README.rst

 Development
 ============================

 This project uses ``black`` and ``flake8`` for code formatting and linting, respectively.
-To satisfy these requirements when contributing, you may run:
+To satisfy these requirements when contributing, you may run the following from the root directory:

 .. code-block:: python